ct-js/docs.ctjs.rocks/docs/movement.md

 ### Example: Movement for a platformer

-Considering you have Actions called MoveX and Jump.
+Assuming you have Actions called MoveX and Jump.

 On Create: